-With the Netherlands still in a lockdown, I have been working at home all week.
-I was getting tired of it, but this was a week of snow and it is ending with a few days of sunshine.
-Great to be working from home after all!
+With the Netherlands still in lockdown, I have been working at home all week.
+I was getting tired of it, but this was a week of snow, and it was ending with a few days of sunshine.
+Great to be working from home, after all!
 Instead of being in traffic, I get to take walks in the sun and the snow with our dog.
-And Rotterdam looks great covered in snow!
+And Rotterdam looks great, covered in snow!

 Please find my highlights of the news this week on logistics start-ups and innovations below.
 Follow @LogisticsMatter on Twitter to stay up to date with the latest news and the best background stories.

 Baby, You Can Drive My Car (by The Beatles)

 The pandemic is increasing the need for parcel delivery.
 One solution that can be used to deliver parcels is the autonomous vehicle.
 One of the many autonomous vehicle startups Pony.ai has raised an additional $100 million to further improve its autonomous vehicle tech.
 It is saying its vehicles have been used for the delivery of over 15,000 packages of food and health kits.

 Stuck in the Middle With You (by Stealers Wheel)

 Scott Ruffin, who has previously been responsible for building out Amazon’s home delivery network, has now founded a new company.
 With Pandion, he wants to solve the middle mile.
 The middle mile is that part of a parcel’s journey where it has left the warehouse but is not yet in the delivery vehicle taking it to its final destination.
 He wants to create sorting centres spread across the United States, which can then be used to speed up the delivery process for big retailers.

 What3words and Google are both solving problems that have to do with something you probably have but billions of people on earth don’t: an address.
 Both are taking a different approach, and both solutions are used in different ways.